fbpx

 If only that were the only muscle that can develop pain and fatigue from unending hours on YouTube on a 7-inch screen!
 Tech neck also affects:

 • Cervical Flexors – small muscles responsible for keeping all your cervical vertebrae in line and flexible.
+Tension in these muscles often leads to headaches.

 • Erector Spinae (ES) – A group of three muscles that runs along the length of your spine, connecting the cervical, thoracic, and lumbar vertebrae.
 These muscles help the spine lengthen and rotate and when they tire, fight to keep your head up.